The Secret to Blind Tasting? Learn The “Tasting Grid”

 |Tannin / Phenolic Bitterness||Low, Medium-Minus, Medium, Medium-Plus, High

-Tannins Wood (fine to coarse grained tannin generally towards center of tongue) Grape (coarse bitter tannins towards sides and front of the mouth)
+Tannins Wood (fine to coarse-grained tannin generally towards center of the tongue) Grape (coarse-bitter tannins towards sides and front of the mouth)

 Phenolic Bitterness White wines